ckswilliams/modOpenREM/docs/celery-windows.rst

    Figure 3: Trigger properties

-Figure 4 shows the action that is taken when the task is run: it is set to run the batch file that is described at the top of this document.
+Figure 4 shows the action that is taken when the task is executed: it is set to run the batch file that is described at the top of this document.

 .. figure:: img/040_taskPropertiesActions.png
    :figwidth: 100%